 "France will also contribute to the European effort with medical equipment on board European flights on November 23 and 30," the presidential office said.

 It added that "France is mobilising all its available means to contribute to the evacuation of wounded and sick children requiring emergency care from the Gaza Strip to its hospitals".

 Macron on Saturday spoke with Qatari Emir Sheikh Tamim bin Hamad Al-Thani and with Egyptian President Abdel Fattah al-Sisi about ongoing negotiations to free hostages held by Hamas in Gaza.

 French defence minister Sebastien Lecornu was also Saturday in Qatar, which is leading the mediation efforts.

 The French president and his Egyptian counterpart agreed on the "need to increase the number of trucks entering Gaza and to reinforce coordination to deliver humanitarian aid and treat the wounded," Macron's office said.

 About 1,200 people, most of them civilians, were killed in Israel during Hamas's October 7 attack and around 240 taken hostage, according to Israeli officials.

-In Gaza, 13,000 people, mainly civilians and more than 5,000 of them children, have been killed by Israel's military response, according to Hamas officials.
+In Gaza, around 12,300 people, more than 5,000 of them children, have been killed by Israel's response, officials in the Hamas-run territory have said.